-THE FOLLOWING NOTES SUPPLEMENT THE RECOMMENDATIONS PORTRAYED ON THIS MAP:
+THE FOLLOWING NOTE SUPPLEMENTS THE RECOMMENDATIONS PORTRAYED ON THIS MAP:

-1. Commission staff was asked by Washington County to evaluate alternative east-west arterial bypass routes north of the City of Hartford and Village of Slinger, and potential improvements to STH 60 between the west county line and IH 41.
-The study is expected to be completed in August 2016, beyond the completion of the final recommended plan for VISION 2050.
-Should the results of this analysis differ from the final plan, it will be amended to reflect the results of the study.
+Commission staff was asked by Washington County to evaluate alternative east-west arterial bypass routes north of the City of Hartford and Village of Slinger, and potential improvements to STH 60 between the west county line and IH 41.
+The study is expected to be completed beyond the completion of VISION 2050.
+Should the results of this study differ from the final plan, it will be amended to reflect the results of the study.